-Pluralism as a concept in both the pragmatist and postmodern schools of thought is explored at length early in the paper as a foundation for understanding its appropriation in Greenberg’s thought.
-Adopting Avi Sagi’s differentiation between hard and soft pluralism we illustrate the axiomatic between soft pluralism and pragmatism and show its relevance to Greenberg’s thought.
+Pluralism as a concept in both the pragmatist and postmodern schools of thought was explored at length early in this thesis as a foundation for understanding its appropriation in Greenberg’s thought.
+Adopting Avi Sagi’s differentiation between hard and soft pluralism, I illustrated the axiomatic between soft pluralism and pragmatism and showed its relevance to Greenberg’s thought.
 Greenberg is a soft pluralist who views religious commitment as something dictated less by the existence or denial of absolute truth and more by the integrity of individual belief.
 In this way he parallel’s James.
-The term proposed by Bernstein: “engaged fallibilistic pluralism” accurately describes the kind of pluralism Greenberg espouses that takes ones’ own position and value system seriously and committedly whilst simultaneously being open to truly hearing and internalising the position of the other.
-In an exhaustive exploration of Greenberg’s pluralism, the paper explored both his early and more recent conceptions on the subject and in doing so substantiated the claim that Greenberg’s pluralism is more pragmatist than PM as well as verifying the wider contention advanced in this paper, that Greenberg’s pluralism rises from his encounter with the Holocaust.
+The term proposed by Bernstein, “engaged fallibilistic pluralism,” accurately describes the kind of pluralism Greenberg espouses: a taking of ones’ own position and value system seriously and committedly while simultaneously being open to truly hearing and internalizing the position of the other.
+In an exhaustive exploration of Greenberg’s pluralism, I included in this thesis both his early and more recent conceptions on the subject and – therefore – I substantiated the claim that Greenberg’s pluralism is more pragmatist than PM as well as verifying the wider contention advanced in this paper that Greenberg’s pluralism rises from his encounter with the Holocaust.

-In his early work his conception of pluralism is more limited and arises phenomenologically rather than epistemically.
-In its earliest guise, it is expressed as “an absolutism that knows its limits”.
+In his early work, Greenberg’s conception of pluralism is more limited and arises phenomenologically, rather than epistemically.
+In its earliest guise, this position is expressed as “an absolutism that knows its limits.”
 (Seeking 388) It could even be justifiably described as soft absolutism rather than soft pluralism.
-In a sense it reflects Greenberg’s early misgivings of radical ideology and his search for a mechanism that would ensure a ‘never again’ post-Holocaust world.
-Its fallibilist approach to the self creates a self-limiting apparatus that protects against incendiary ideological extremism.
-It makes for a partnership between two equals, but fails to take the final step of admitting the truth in the view of the other.
-In this early phase his focus is primarily on intra-faith dialogue and dynamics.
+In a sense, Greenberg’s pluralism reflects his early misgivings of radical ideology and his search for a mechanism that would ensure a ‘never again’ post-Holocaust world.
+Pluralism’s fallibilist approach to the self creates a self-limiting apparatus that protects against incendiary ideological extremism: it makes for a partnership between two equals but fails to take the final step of admitting the truth in the view of the other.
+In this early phase, Greenberg’s focus is primarily on intra-faith dialogue and dynamics.
 In the second phase, as witnessed in his book Between Heaven and Earth, pluralism is discussed primarily within the ambit of interfaith dialogue and offers a comprehensive application of the principle that moves beyond its preliminary musings.